mimiz/rabbitmq-event-manager/README.md

 :warning: In RabbitMQ only queue store messages, not exchangesso it's important that you initialize your rabbitMQ instance with the values of _alternateExchangeName_,  _alternateQueueName_,  _deadLetterExchangeName_, and  _deadLetterQueueName_

+### Requeue with delay

+It could be very intersting to _"negatively acknowledge"_ a message and ask to be requeue after a delay, but this will be (if can) in version 2 !